 Place the cream cheese in the now empty larger bowl (no need to wash it), and beat gently until smooth.
 Add the powdered sugared a few tablespoons at a time and incorporating after each, then add vanilla.
 Continue to beat until completely smooth.

 Carefully fold in whipped cream.

 Spread the whipped cream cheese filling into the cooled pecan shortbread crust and refrigerate for a half-hour.

 When crushed berry topping is cool and the crust and cream filling have chilled, arrange the reserved berries with the cut-sides down and tips pointing upward on top of the cream layer.
 The berries will look like they are “standing” on the cream filling.
 Start at the outside and place berries side by side in a circle, moving inward, until the cream surface is covered (some cream will show through.)

-Chill at least two hours or overnight.
-Slice, serve, and save the world!
+Chill for at least two hours or overnight.
+Slice, serve, and enjoy!